arendst/Tasmota/ESP32README.md

 ## esp32 port with minimal changes
-This is my esp32 port, i try to make only minimal changes to the original source code from Theo Arendst.
+This is my esp32 port, i try to make only minimal changes to the original source code from Theo Arends.
 Here are the main things i have done

 - in platformio.ini [common] and [env] i